 Pisco Sour.
 Ok, this is not food, but it’s technically a staple part of the culinary menu.
 Lemon juice, egg white and Peru’s Pisco (a fermented wine) on ice, topped with bitters, make up this famous and timeless classic cocktail.
 Of course, in Peru, it’s cheaper and made to perfection.

 Internet in Peru

-Internet is Peru can be patchy and not always fast or reliable, which makes travel in Peru and forward planning a little frustrating.
-Get yourself a local SIM card, which saves you having to rely on patchy hostel and guesthouse Wi-Fi.
-A SIM card in Peru costs about 15 Soles (about $5 USD) and I got a starter package with local carrier, Claro for 30 Soles (about $5 USD), which gave me 3MB of data.
+The Internet in Peru can be patchy and not always fast or reliable, which makes travel in Peru and planning a little frustrating.
+Get yourself a local SIM card, which saves you from relying on the patchy hostel and guesthouse Wi-Fi.
+A SIM card in Peru costs about 15 Soles (about $5 USD), and I got a starter package with a local carrier, Claro, for 30 Soles (about $5 USD), which gave me 3MB of data.

-Remember to take a copy of your passport in order to purchase the SIM.
-The main two carriers are Claro and Movistar and you will find many convenience stores, supermarkets and other outlets where you can top up.
+Remember to take a copy of your passport to purchase the SIM.
+The main two carriers are Claro and Movistar, and you will find many convenience stores, supermarkets and other outlets where you can top up.
 Just look for the flag signs and shop window stickers for Claro and Movistar.

 Drugs in Peru

-Punishment for drugs in Peru is severe, more so if you try to take drugs out of the country (Google ‘Peru Two’ for an example).
+Punishment for drugs in Peru is severe, especially if you try to take drugs out of the country (Google ‘Peru Two’ for an example).